Meziadin Indigenous Protected Area

 • Community contribution companies (C3s)

 We prioritize applications from Indigenous-led organizations.
 For a definition of what constitutes an Indigenous-led organization, please consult the I4DM, published by The Circle on Philanthropy.
+(Read more about the I4DM in The Philanthropist Journal).
 Last year, 65% of our grant funding went to Indigenous-led organizations.

 We do not accept applications from individuals or for-profit companies.